 A wood-fired pizza so good, you’ll forgo glancing at the specials board.
 Julius is the Italian pizzeria that brings us all things traditional with an A+ for execution.
-With a bianche base, the Tartufo stacks up on mozzarella, smoked bacon, portobello mushrooms, stracchino, and truffle paste.
-You know a place is good when you can’t pronounce most of the menu.
+With a bianche base, the Tartufo stacks up on mozzarella, smoked bacon, portobello mushrooms, stracchino, and truffle paste, and we literally can’t get enough of it.

 Corbett & Claude | Various Locations

 Some farmers grow crops, others make straight dough.
-The Farmer at Corbett & Claude starts with a smokey barbecue sauce, fior di latte mozzarella, crispy chicken and red onion, and seals the deal with a swirl of chipotle aioli.
+The Farmer at Corbett & Claude starts with a smokey barbecue sauce which gets topped with fior di latte, crispy chicken and red onion, and seals the deal with a swirl of chipotle aioli.
 E-i-e-i-oh yes.

 The Burrow | West End

-We understand why it’s called The Burrow – it’s because when delicious pizzas such as the Big Voodoo Daddy with pulled pork, chorizo, red onion, mozzarella, bourbon BBQ glaze and fresh slaw are placed in front of you, you have to suppress the urge to burrow your face into the pizza.
-We fail.
-Every time.
+We understand why it’s called The Burrow – it’s because when delicious pizzas such as the Big Voodoo Daddy with pulled pork, chorizo, red onion, mozzarella, bourbon BBQ glaze and fresh slaw are placed in front of you, you have to suppress the urge to burrow your face into the pizza!

 Pizzeria Violetta | Wilston & Kenmore